Transitioning from Contact Naps to Naps in a Cot : A Gentle Approach

 Mum holding baby on shoulder

-If you're contemplating a shift from contact napping to cot napping, it's crucial to assess your motivations and ensure it aligns with your and your baby's needs.
+If you're contemplating a shift from contact napping to cot napping, it's vital to first assess your motivations and ensure the change aligns with the unique needs of both you and your baby.

 Is it Time to Shift from Contact to Cot Napping?